 I’M NOT THROWING AWAY MY SHOT

-The lottery is held shortly after the window closes for entries at 9am on the day before the show.
-Notifications are sent at approximately 11am.
+The lottery is held shortly after the window closes for entries on Thursdays at noon.
+Notifications are sent between then and 4pm, via email and push notifications.
 If you win, take a moment to freak out, but then act fast!
-You only have until 4pm to confirm your purchase and pay for your tickets.
-If you don’t do it within that five-hour window, you waste your shot.
+You only have two hours to confirm your purchase and pay for your tickets.
+If you don’t do it within that two-hour window, you waste your shot.

 SCHUYLER’S SEAT WAS UP FOR GRABS, SO I TOOK IT